English or Portuguese Language Teacher in Timor-Leste

 For teaching English a teaching qualification or experience is important, unless a mother tongue English speaker.

-Some kind of training certificate is required for a longterm visa.
+A teaching qualification or experience is important, ideally a mother tongue English or Portuguese speaker.
+Some kind of training certificate is required for a long-term visa.

 About Teaching English

 Fluency in English provides students with a vital skill.
 By teaching English you have a chance to build relationships with students, and can provide opportunities to share the gospel.

 You can use your TEFL or TESOL training on a short-term mission experience with WEC.
 Have an opportunity to travel and experience a new culture.